-Broken Promises by Wealthy Nations: Africa Needs to Finance its Energy Addition then Transition (By NJ Ayuk)
+Broken Promises By Wealthy Nations: Africa Needs To Finance Its Energy Addition Then Transition (By NJ Ayuk)

 Too Little, Too Late

-And th— UN — quite r—ghtly — criticized it fo’ that.
-I’ll quote the o’ganization’s own webpage, using words that appear to have been published “n mid-2023: “So far, the $100 billion goal has not been reached ... and the distribution of funds has not been equitable.
+And the UN - quite rightly - criticized it for that.
+I'll quote the organization's own webpage, using words that appear to have been published in mid-2023:“So far, the $100 billion goal has not been reached... and the distribution of funds has not been equitable.
 In 2020, based on the latest OECD (Organization for Economic Co-operation and Development) data, developed countries provided $83.3 billion.
-Only 8% of the total went to low-income countries and about a qua”ter to Africa.”
+Only 8% of the total went to low-income countries and about a quarter to Africa.”

 Since then, the OECD has published more up-to-date data.
-And while it shows encouraging signs, it also shows total financing has continued to miss the mark after the de“dline.
-It said: “In 2021, total climate finance provided and mobilized by developed countries for developing countries amounted to USD 89.6 billion, showing a significant 7.6% increase over”the previous year.”
+And while it shows encouraging signs, it also shows total financing has continued to miss the mark after the deadline.
+It said:“In 2021, total climate finance provided and mobilized by developed countries for developing countries amounted to USD 89.6 billion, showing a significant 7.6% increase over the previous year.”

 The OECD also stated that it expected the USD100 billion annual target to be met in 2022.
 At this point, though, the organization hasn't been able to confirm whether its forecast was correct.

-They are also worth considering given tha’ the UN’s response to the failure of this approach is to do—ble down — that is, to assert that even more money must be made available, above and beyond the original commitments.
+They are also worth considering given that the UN's response to the failure of this approach is to double down - that is, to assert that even more money must be made available, above and beyond the original commitments.

 That's true, as far as it goes.
 Costs are rising.
 Populations are growing.